yahoo/Oak/README.md

       <version>1.0-SNAPSHOT</version>
   </dependency>
 ```
-Finally, import the relevant classes and use Oak according to the description below.
+Finally, import the relevant classes and use OakMap according to the description below.

 ## Builder

-In order to build Oak the user should first create the builder, and then use it to construct Oak:.
+In order to build OakMap the user should first create the builder, and then use it to construct OakMap:.
 ```java
 OakMapBuilder<K,V> builder = ... \\ create a builder; details provided below
 OakMap<K,V> oak = builder.build();
 ```

-Oak requires multiple parameters to be defined for the builder, as shall be explained below.
+OakMap requires multiple parameters to be defined for the builder, as shall be explained below.
-When constructing off-heap Oak, the memory capacity (per Oak instance) needs to be specified.
-Oak allocates the off-heap memory with the requested capacity at construction time, and later manages this memory.
+When constructing off-heap OakMap, the memory capacity (per OakMap instance) needs to be specified.
+OakMap allocates the off-heap memory with the requested capacity at construction time, and later manages this memory.

 ### Serializer
 As explained above, OakMap<K,V> is given key 'K' and value 'V', which are requested to come with a serializer, deserializer and size calculator.
-Oak user is requested to implement the following interface that can be found in the Oak project.
+OakMap user is requested to implement the following interface that can be found in the Oak project.

 ```java
 public interface Serializer<T> {